wadcom/kisarra-docs/README.md

 When a unit runs out of supplies, its sight range gets decreased to 5.1 km and the unit becomes inactive until refilled.

-After refilling (at the base or with the help of a truck), the unit resumes executing its previous order.
+After refilling, the unit resumes executing its previous order.

+### Depots

+In addition to the base, players can construct Depots to manage supplies more efficiently.

+Depots act as additional supply sources: units can refuel supplies at Depots just like at the base.

+### Refilling At Supply Sources

-While refilling at the base, if a unit cannot refill to a full tank, it will not refill at all (waiting for supplies to appear at the base).
-Harvesters refill "automatically" when unloading Betirium.
+While refilling at a supply source, if a unit cannot refill to a full tank, it will not refill at all (waiting for supplies to appear at the base).

+Harvesters refill "automatically" when unloading Betirium at the base.

+Supply Trucks with active orders will refill as much as they can.

 ## Unit Damage